pachyderm/pachyderm/doc/pipeline_spec.md

       "repo": {
         "name": string
       },
-      "strategy": "map"/"reduce"/"streaming_reduce"/"global"
+      "method": "map"/"reduce"/"incremental_reduce"/"global"
-      // alternatively, strategy can be specified as an object.
+      // alternatively, method can be specified as an object.
       // this is only for advanced use cases; most of the time, one of the four
       // strategies above should suffice.
-      "strategy": {
+      "method": {
         "partition": "block"/"file"/"repo",
         "incrementality": bool
       }